lorijseo/Ludo-Game/README.md

-This is a simplified version of the original Ludo game using one class Ludogame (https://en.wikipedia.org/wiki/Ludo_(board_game)).
+This is a simplified version of the original Ludo game.

 For this board game, two, three, or four players can play.
 Each player has 2 tokens.
 At the beginning of the game, each player's two tokens are in the player's home yard.
 Each player takes a turn by rolling the dice.
 On a turn, a player can move a token that is on the board clockwise the number of steps indicated by the die along the track.
 Moving a token out of the home yard onto the board’ “ready to go position” can only be done by rolling a **6**.
 Rolling a 6 earns the player an additional roll in that turn.
 If the bonus roll results in a 6 again, there is no additional roll again.